What If You Bought the S&P 500 Right After the Liberation Day Crash?

 The Bottom Line

-Buying the S&P 500 right after the Liberation Day crash would have turned $10,000 into roughly $13,416, a +34.2% gain in about thirteen months.
-Gold did even better at +43.6%.
+Buying the S&P 500 right after the Liberation Day crash would have turned $10,000 into roughly $13,802, a +38.0% gain in about fourteen months.
+Gold ran close behind at +35.2%, after leading for much of the stretch.
 Bitcoin lost ground.
 The durable lesson is not that stocks always bounce, it is that the moments that feel most dangerous to buy are often the ones that pay the most, and that diversification across assets would have captured the upside without needing to guess which one would lead.